julianmclain/chess-stats/README.md

 ```

 ## Usage
-From the terminal, run the executable with a Chess.com username and a year:
+The Chess Stats CLI has a single command that takes 2 arguments: the username and the year.

 ```text
 $ chess-stats jjjulio 2020